marlonmetal/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ## Introduction

-This tutorial will show how to set up infrastructure to monitor an instance of [MetalGo](https://github.com/ava-labs/avalanchego).
+This tutorial will show how to set up infrastructure to monitor an instance of [MetalGo](https://github.com/MetalBlockchain/metalgo).
 We will use:

 - [Prometheus](https://prometheus.io/) to gather and store data
 - [node_exporter](https://github.com/prometheus/node_exporter) to get information about the machine,
-- AvalancheGo’s [metrics API](../../apis/metalgo/apis/metrics.md) to get information about the node
+- MetalGo's [metrics API](../../apis/metalgo/apis/metrics.md) to get information about the node
 - [Grafana](https://grafana.com/) to visualize data on a dashboard.
-- A set of pre-made [Avalanche dashboards](https://github.com/ava-labs/avalanche-monitoring/tree/main/grafana/dashboards)
+- A set of pre-made [Metal dashboards](https://github.com/MetalBlockchain/metal-monitoring/tree/main/grafana/dashboards)

 Prerequisites:

-- A running AvalancheGo node
+- A running MetalGo node
 - Shell access to the machine running the node
 - Administrator privileges on the machine